LoginRadius/docs/content/guide/bruteforce/index.md

 ## LoginRadius Configuration

-1. Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the left navigation panel, click **Security** and then navigate to the **Brute Force Lockout** section.
+1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, select your app, then from the left navigation panel, click the **Security** section and then navigate to the **Brute Force Lockout** section.

 2. Click the down arrow, the Brute Force Lockout screen will appear: